nicobubulle/Licenses-WebUI/README.md

 - `/refresh` — POST to force synchronous refresh
 - `/restart` — POST to request service restart (admin + enable_restart required)
 - `/raw` — raw lmstat output for debugging

+## Feature Grouping
+Licenses are automatically organized into collapsible categories with custom icons for easier navigation.
+Groups are collapsed by default and can be toggled by clicking the header.

 ## Internationalization
 Translation files live in `i18n/` as JSON.
 Supported locales are loaded from `app.py` (DEFAULT_LOCALE and SUPPORTED_LOCALES).
 To add a language: